anna-is-cute/paste/README.md

 8. `diesel migration run --migration-dir=webserver/migrations`
 9. Make sure a redis server is running and set the URL in `.env`
 10. Start sidekiq using `sidekiq.sh` edited to be correct
+11. (Optional) Start a camo server and edit .env to contain the secret key and the public-facing URL for it.
-11. Preferably use `ROCKET_ENV=prod` and set a secret key in `Rocket.toml`
+12. Preferably use `ROCKET_ENV=prod` and set a secret key in `Rocket.toml`
     - See [Rocket docs](https://rocket.rs/guide/configuration/)
-12. `target/release/paste config.toml`
+13. `target/release/paste config.toml`
-13. Reverse proxy and handle `/static/` with a webserver and not the included route. nginx configuration below.
+14. Reverse proxy and handle `/static/` with a webserver and not the included route. nginx configuration below.

     ```nginx
     location /static/ {